 - oil for frying

-To make this fry bake recipe, start with mixing all the dry ingredients together: all purpose flour, baking powder, yeast, salt and sugar.
-Be sure everything is well mixed.
+Step 1: Mix all the dry ingredients together in a large bowl – the all purpose flour, baking powder, yeast, salt and sugar.

 Leave to rest